-380 In this region (Guinea East, 10-8° W), 1950s rainfall totals are highest for the northern half of the 1950s forest (8-10° N) during the afternoon and evening (Fig 8a).
-1950s convergence (Fig 8c) is greatest at the coast and positive in locations where the gradient in roughness length (Fig 8b) becomes positive (forest/grass boundaries, at $\sim 7^{\circ}$ N, 8.2° N and 9° N).
-The effect of the sea breeze front, visible as a region of positive convergence moving inland over the evening from 6- $\sim 7^{\circ}$ N, is also apparent in Fig 8c.
+In this region (Liberia/Sierra Leone/Guinea East, 10-8° W), 1950s rainfall totals are highest is greatest on for the northern half of the 1950s forest (8-10° N) during the afternoon and evening (Fig 8a).
+1950s convergence (Fig 8c) is greatest at the coast 390 and positive in locations where the gradient in roughness length (Fig 8b) becomes positive (forest/grass boundaries, at \sim 7° N, 8.2° N and 9° N).
+The effect of the sea breeze front, visible as a region of (positive convergence) moving inland over the evening from 6- \sim 7° N, is also apparent in Fig 8c.
 The regions of positive convergence coincide with the high rainfall patterns.
-This is a region with extensive

-- 385 - deforestation 300-400 km inland (deforestation is patchy from 5.5-7.5° N and more extensive from 8-10.5° N) (Fig 8e and h) where the daytime temperature (Fig 8g) and turbulent flux changes are large.
-There is a significant increase in rain from 16:00 UTC to the early morning hours and a significant decrease from 10:00-13:00 UTC at 8-10° N (Fig 8d).
-There is also a general indication of slightly reduced rainfall south of 8° N. Positive rainfall changes tend to occur where convergence increased after deforestation (Fig 8f).
-Conversely, negative rainfall changes occur whereconvergence (south of 8° N) or specific humidity - 390 (e.g., 8-11° N during the day) decreased.
-Increased convergence (Fig 8f) is aligned with areas of decreased roughness length (Fig 8e and h) and surface pressure (Fig 8g).
+This is a region with extensive deforestation 300-400 km inland (deforestation is patchy from 5.5-7.5° N and more extensive from 8-10.5° N) (Fig 8e and h) where the daytime temperature (Fig 8g) and turbulent flux changes are large.
+There is a 395 significant increase in rain from 16:00 UTC to the early morning hours of the morning and a significant decrease from 10:00-13:00 UTC at 8-10° N (Fig 8d).
+There is also a general indication of slightly reduced rainfall south of 8° N. Positive rainfall changes tend to occur where there is generally more convergence increased after deforestation (Fig 8f).
+Conversely, nNegative rainfall changes occur where there is less convergence (south of 8° N) or where specific humidity decreased (e.g., 8-11° N during the day) decreased.
+Changes in convergenceIncreased convergence (Fig 8f) is are affected by aligned with changes 400 inareas of decreased roughness length (Fig 8e and h) and changes in surface pressure (Fig 8g).
 There is no impact on the sea breeze front because there is very little deforestation and no significant temperature change near the coast.
 From 7-8° N on the upwind edge of the main deforestation, there are less convergent conditions over much of the day due to roughness length changes to the north.
-From 10:00-18:00 UTC, lower pressure to the north further reduces convergence over that area .
-From 9-11° N we would expect more convergent conditions - 395 throughout the day due to roughness length changes.
+From 10:00-18:00 UTC, lower pressure to the north further reduces convergence over that area is also decreased due to pressure decreases to the north.
+From 9-11° N we would expect more convergent conditions throughout the 405 day due to roughness length changes.
 Pressure reductions also have an effect north of 8° N from 7:00-23:00 UTC and particularly from 9-11° N between 16:00-20:00 UTC due to the large temperature changes.
 North of 8° N there are mostly more convergent conditions throughout the whole day.
 Although LE and therefore low-level specific humidity decrease from 8-11° N during the day and are partly responsible for reduced rainfall at this time, the specific humidity increases around 7-10° N in the evening (Fig 8i).
-The drier air is advected north through the evening with moist air being drawn in from the 400 coast, also resulting in increases in $\Delta\theta$ around 9° N after 20:00 UTC (Fig 8i) (see also supplementary Fig S5).
+The drier air is advected north through the evening with moist air being drawn in from the coast behind it, also resulting in increases in $\Delta\theta$ around 9° N after 20:00 UTC (Fig 8i) (see also supplementary Fig S5).